JonathanMaillard/Portfolio/README.md

 # Portfolio [WIP]

-A portfolio made with Vue.js in order to learn the framework
+A portfolio in the making made with the Bulma CSS framework.